pavankumar556/Right-Choice/README.md

 # Right-Choice (RICH)
 Career Guidance web Application PHP

-RICH is a project which is based on career Guidance.
-Here, the admin manages all the center and student activities.
-A Career Guidance System where students can see career opportunities shows various fields available after the SSLC.
-Next, the system allows users to give a test.
-It is a series of tests of various general questions.
-After test completion, a score is calculated for each test.
-Based on those results the system manipulates and calculates the best career for that student.
-This result is then emailed to that user and the system determines the distance between the Centre and the student.
-The system also consists of an admin module.
-The admin can manage all the activities in the system.
+RICH is a career guidance project 🎓 where the admin oversees all center and student activities 🏫.
+This Career Guidance System provides students with career opportunities 🌟 and showcases various fields available after SSLC 📚.
+The system allows users to take a series of general tests 📝.
+Upon completion, it calculates scores for each test and determines the best career path for the student based on the results 🎯.
+This career recommendation is then emailed to the student 📧, and the system also calculates the distance between the center and the student 📍.
+The admin module allows the admin to manage all system activities ⚙️.

 <b>Images</b>
 <img src="https://github.com/pavankumar556/Right-Choice/blob/main/photos/p1.png"/>